 - 1. Read the safety information beginning on page v and the "Installation guidelines" on page 7. - 2.
 Unlock the side cover. - 3.
 Slide the drive-bay lock bar to the left to access the drive bays. - 4.
 Remove the filler panel from one of the empty hot-swap bays by inserting your finger into the depression at the left side of the filler panel and pulling it away from the server. - 5.
+Touch the static-protective package containing the drive to any unpainted metal surface on the server; then, remove the drive from the package and place it on a static-protective surface. - 6.
 Install the hard disk drive in the hot-swap bay: - a.
 Make sure that the tray handle is open (that is, perpendicular to the drive). - b.
 Align the drive assembly with the guide rails in the bay. - c.
-Gently push the drive assembly into the bay until the drive stops. - d.
+Gently slide the drive assembly into the drive bay until the drive stops.

+- d.
 Push the tray handle to the closed (locked) position. - e.
 Check the hard disk drive status indicator to make sure that the hard disk drive is operating properly.
 (You might have to restart the server before the drive is recognized.)
-If the amber hard disk drive status LED for a drive is lit continuously, it indicates that the drive is faulty and must be replaced.
-If the green hard disk drive activity LED is flashing, it indicates that the drive is being accessed.

-Note: If the server is configured for RAID operation using an optional ServeRAID[TM] adapter, you might have to reconfigure the disk arrays after installing hard disk drives.
-See the ServeRAID documentation on the IBM ServeRAID Support CD for additional information about RAID operation and complete instructions for using ServeRAID Manager.
+If the amber hard disk drive status LED for a drive is lit continuously, it indicates that the drive is faulty and must to be replaced.
+If the green hard disk drive activity LED is flashing, this indicates that the drive is being accessed. - Note: If your server is configured for RAID operation using an optional ServeRAIDTM controller, you might have to reconfigure your disk arrays after installing hard disk drives.
+See the ServeRAID documentation on the IBM ServeRAID Support CD for additional information about RAID operation and complete instructions for using ServeRAID Manager. - 7.
+If you are installing additional hot-swap hard disk drives, do so now.

-- 6. If you are installing additional hot-swap hard disk drives, do so now; otherwise, replace the hot-swap lock bar. - 7.
-If you have other options to install or remove, do so now; otherwise go to "Completing the installation" on page 41.
+8. If you have other options to install or remove, do so now; otherwise go to "Completing the installation" on page 33.